 Well-versed firms know that employing the mobile-first strategy for last mile deliveries is key to transforming their business operations.
 According to the report titled "The Last Mile Sprint: State of Mobility in Transportation and Logistics," 80 percent of firms in Canada and 74 percent of U.S.-based companies concede that they would benefit, or are already benefiting from, implementing the mobile-first approach for last mile delivery operations.

 What do companies gain by adopting the mobile deployment strategy?

 According to the same survey, 49 percent of respondents said that the mobile-first approach had reduced their operational expenses.
 This is because firms have to leverage mobile technologies to streamline workflows and eliminate inefficiencies in their supply chain operations.
 Otherwise, they would be left behind by competitors that already invested heavily in trackable deliveries through the aforementioned means.

 Additionally, effectively rolling out this strategy offers companies increased productivity and visibility over their operations.
 More than half of T&L executives said that their mobile-first approach has allowed them to have greater visibility into their supply chain management's critical areas.

 Around half of the United States respondents said that employing the strategy allowed their firms to provide a more responsive consumer experience, and 44 percent said that their mobile strategy helped their executives make real-time decisions.

-What to look for under the hood of a software's mobile app
+What to look for under the hood of a last mile app:

 - Paperless, digital dispatch of orders